-As at the date of this Report, the Key Managerial Personnel of the Company, as envisaged under the provisions of Section 203 of the Companies Act, 2013 are - Mr. Vedanarayanan Seshadri - Managing Director and Principal Officer, Mr. Saurabh V. Dharadhar - Chief Financial Officer and Ethics Officer and Mr. Niranjan Karde - Company Secretary.
+As at the date of this Report, the Key Managerial Personnel of the Company, as envisaged under the provisions of Section 203 of the Act are - Mr. Vedanarayanan Seshadri - Managing Director and Principal Officer, Mr. Saurabh V. Dharadhar - Chief Financial Officer and Ethics Officer and Mr. Niranjan Karde - Company Secretary.

-8. Board Meeting and Annual General Meeting
+8. Board Meeting and General Meetings

-The Board of Directors met 6 (six) times in Financial Year 2022-23 viz.
-April 25, 2022, July 18, 2022, October 20, 2022, December 16, 2022, January 19, 2023 and March 2, 2023.
-The maximum interval between any 2 (two) meetings did not exceed 120 days, as prescribed in the Companies Act, 2013.
+The Board of Directors met 5 (five) times in Financial Year 2023-24 viz.
+April 24, 2023; July 17, 2023; October 18, 2023; January 17, 2024 and March 20, 2024.
+The maximum interval between any 2 (two) meetings did not exceed 120 days, as prescribed in the Act.
 These Meetings were well attended.
-The requisite quorum was present for all the meetings.
+The requisite quorum was present during all the meetings.

-There was one Extra-Ordinary General Meetings held during the year on 20th October 2022.
+Two Extra-Ordinary General Meetings of Members were held during the year on October 18, 2023 and January 17, 2024.

-The names and categories of the Directors of the Company, their attendance at the Board Meetings held during the Financial Year 2022-23 and at the last Annual General Meeting of the Company held on July 18, 2022 are as follows:
+The names and categories of the Directors of the Company, their attendance at the Board Meetings held during the Financial Year 2023-24 and at the last Annual General Meeting of the Company held on July 17, 2023 are as follows.

-Names of Directors Category Attendance Board Me during th Year 2022-2 Held etings held e Financial Attendance at the Last Annual General Meeting held on July 18, 2022 (Yes/No/N.A.)
-Mr. Rajeev Dubey (Chairman) Non-Executive, Non- Independent 6 6 Yes Mr. Ramesh Iyer Non-Executive, Non- Independent 6 6 Yes Mr. Jyotin Mehta Non-Executive, Independent 6 6 Yes Ms. Anjali Raina Non-Executive, Independent 6 5 Yes Mr. Hemant Sikka Non-Executive, Non- Independent 6 4 Yes Mr. Derek Nazareth Non-Executive, Non- Independent (Investor Director) 4 2 No Mr. Rajnish Agarwal Non-Executive, Non- Independent 6 6 Yes Mr. Vivek Karve Non-Executive, Non- Independent 6 6 Yes Mr. Vedanarayanan Seshadri Managing Director and Principal Officer 6 6 Yes
+Names of Directors Category meetings he at the Board Id during the ear 2023-24 Attendance at the Last Annual General Meeting Held Attended held on July 17, 2023 (Yes/ No/ N.A.)
+Mr. Rajeev Dubey (Chairman) Non-Executive, Non- Independent 5 5 Yes Mr. Ramesh Iyer Non-Executive, Non- Independent 5 4 Yes Mr. Jyotin Mehta Non-Executive, Independent 5 5 Yes Ms. Anjali Raina Non-Executive, Independent 5 5 Yes Mr. Hemant Sikka Non-Executive, Non- Independent 5 3 Yes Mr. Rajnish Agarwal Non-Executive, Non- Independent 2 2 Yes Mr. Vivek Karve Non-Executive, Non- Independent 5 5 Yes Mr. Vedanarayanan Seshadri Managing Director and Principal Officer 5 5 Yes